MeticulousChaos84/MiniMatrix/Research/GaleCharacterAnalysis/SPEECH_PATTERNS.md

 - "Gale of Waterdeep" = his public persona, his achievements, his ego
 - "Gale Dekarios" = his private self, his humanity, his vulnerability
 - In his good ending, he reverts to using "Gale Dekarios," calling "Gale of Waterdeep" pompous - a sign he's genuinely brought his ego under control

+*note: he balances both with wit in that quote.
+It's one of my favorite lines.*
+> "I thought I might take this opportunity to reinvent myself.
+Or uninvent myself, to be more accurate.
+You're now in the company of plain old Gale Dekarios - a most brilliant wizard of intentionally limited renown. *he bows* At your service."

+*another note: notice that he still is very confident in his brilliance, as is discussed in [[Characters/Gale/PSYCHOLOGICAL_PROFILE|PSYCHOLOGICAL_PROFILE]]*

 ---